-We installed a Kawai-type multi-anvil press with the Osugi-type guide block system in the Bayerisches Geoinstitut, University of Bayreuth, called "IRIS-15" (Fig. 2).
+We installed a Kawai-type multi-anvil press with the Osugi-type guide block system in the Bayerisches Geoinstitut, the University of Bayreuth, called "IRIS-15" (Fig. 2).

 Fig. 2A.
 Overview of IRIS-15.
-(1) load control system, (2) lower guide block, (3) upper guide block, (4) heating system, (5) outer (first-stage) anvils, (6) Teflon sheet and (7) the sliding wedges placed on the 45° slope.
+(1) load control system, (2) lower guide block, (3) upper guide block, and (4) heating system.

 Fig. 2B.
 The lower guide block with two sliding wedges of IRIS-15.
 The other two sliding wedges are not placed to show the bottom outer anvil.
+(5) outer (first-stage) anvils, (6) Teflon sheet, and (7) the sliding wedges placed on the 45° slope.

 Fig. 3.
-Comparison of generated pressures using carbide with hardness HRC = 95.5 (blue, Hv = 2200) and HRC = 94.0 (red, Hv = 1800) with truncation 2.0 mm at ambient teperature.
+Comparison of generated pressures using carbide with hardness HRC = 95.5 (blue, Hv = 2200) and HRC = 94.0 (red, Hv = 1800) with truncation 2.0 mm at ambient temperature.
 The pressure generation by anvils with HRC = 94.0 has a limit of 26 GPa.
 On the other hand, anvils with HRC = 95.5 can generate 32 GPa and could be more if more press load had been applied.

 Even though hard carbide is used for anvil material, yielding of anvils around the truncation anyway limits pressure generation.
 To reduce the yielding, three anvil faces around a truncation of inner anvils were inclined typically by 1.0°(Fig. 4).
 This is essentially the same technology as bevel processing in DACs, by which pressures greater than 200 GPa were first achieved in a DAC.
 Fig. 5 demonstrates the effect of anvil tapering on ultrahigh-pressure generation.

-(Above) Fig. 4.
-Explanation of anvil tapering.
+Fig. 4.
+Concept of the anvil tapering

-(Left) Fig. 5.
+Fig. 5.
 Comparison of high-pressure generation using flat (red) and tapered (blue) anvils with truncation of 1.5 mm.
 The flat anvils generate pressures to 32 GPa, whereas the tapered anvil generated pressures to 41 GPa at a press load of 15 GPa.

 Fig. 6.
 An example of pressure drop by heating.
-Although ultrahigh pressure of 63 GPa was generated using carbide with very high hardness (Hv = 2700) at a temperature of 300 K, it decreased to 48 GPa by heating to 2000 K.
+Although ultrahigh-pressure of 63 GPa was generated using carbide with very high hardness (Hv = 2700) at a temperature of 300 K, it decreased to 48 GPa by heating to 2000 K.

 Thus, we can generate pressures to 48 GPa at a temperature of 2000 K using a multi-anvil press with carbide anvils.
-Because experimental costs are very high due to easy breakage of anvils, however, generation of 48 GPa at 2000 K is impractical.
+Because experimental costs are very high due to the easy breakage of anvils, however, generation of 48 GPa at 2000 K is impractical.
 Even generation of 40 GPa requires high costs, and pressures to 35 GPa may be the limit for routine works.
-Therefore we are making efforts to decrease anvil costs in this kind of experiments.
+Therefore we are making efforts to decrease anvil costs in this kind of experiment.